-As a school, we are working towards the Rights Respecting Schools Award and are now working towards the silver award.
+As a school, we have achieved the Bronze Rights Respecting Schools Award and are now working towards the silver award.
 Each class creates their own charter outlining their rights and responsibilities.
 This means that we actively discuss the children's rights with them and how this relates to how we behave.
 See our behaviour policy for more information.

 One area that we will be keeping you informed about this year is our Visible Learning journey.
 Our aim is to help develop pupil’s understanding of their own learning and of how to become more efficient learners.
 So, if your child comes home and tells you they have been in ‘The Learning Pit,’ don’t panic, it is all part of their learning.